NEMS-R Projects and Applications

 They collaborated with hospitals across the country to conduct validity testing of these tools.
 The objectives of their project were to adapt a food & beverage retail environment assessment tool for hospitals and to disseminate these tools such that hospitals can increase knowledge about and monitor healthy hospital environments.
 To read the published article in Preventing Chronic Disease, click here.

 If you are interested in learning more about the tool for your own use, please contact Dr. Brook Belay at email@example.com.

 NEMS Tool for Assessing the Nutrition Environment on College Campuses

 Fifteen post-secondary institutions assessed their near and on-campus eating environment using NEMS-S and NEMS-R tools modified by Dr. Tanya Horacek from Syracuse University.
 In the study, Dr. Horacek concluded that a college campus provides an eating environment with an array of dining and shopping venues, most of which are not consistent with dietary recommendations for good health and obesity prevention.
 The findings of this study provide evidence in support of campus initiatives to evaluate and improve the quality of their own and surrounding eating environments.

 The modifications made to NEMS-R to assess Campus Dining venues included the addition of a detailed evaluation of salad bars, vegetarian options, non-dairy milk alternatives, and cereals.
 NEMS-S was expanded to evaluate canned and frozen fruits and vegetables (F/V), other ground lean meats, vegetarian (meat alternative) products, and the cereal (by fiber criteria).

-If you’d like to access all of Dr. Horacek’s customization materials, please go to the NEMS materials webpage.
-Also, please go to the publications page, to view Dr. Horacek’s published articles on the project.
+Please go to the publications page, to view Dr. Horacek’s published articles on the project.

 NEMS-Related Video from NEMS User